 For historical industry employment data, contact an economist.

 The Local Employment Dynamics (LED) database, a joint project of state employment departments and the U.S. Census Bureau, matches state employment data with federal administrative data.
 Among the products is industry employment by age and gender.
 All workers covered by state unemployment insurance data are included; federal workers and non-covered workers, such as the self-employed, are not.
 Data are presented by place of work, not place of residence.

 San Juan County highlights:

-- Female-dominated industries in 2017 included healthcare and social assistance (80.1 percent), finance and insurance (74.5 percent), and management of companies and enterprises (73.5 percent).
+- Female-dominated industries in 2020 included health care and social assistance (79.4 percent), management of companies and enterprises (76.5 percent), and finance and insurance (75.7 percent).

-- Note that the average annual wage of $34,692 is a direct calculation of the dollars paid to workers over the course of the full year.
-San Juan County ranks second among counties statewide for the average annual wage.
+- Note that the average annual wage is a direct calculation of the dollars paid to workers over the course of the full year.
 Median hourly wage, by comparison, divides wages distributed by hours worked (rather than by worker).
 Together, these data points indicate that wages paid are not necessarily low, but they are largely part time and/or seasonal.

 Personal income includes earned income, investment income, and government payments such as Social Security and Veterans Benefits.
 Investment income includes income imputed from pension funds and from owning a home.
 Per capita personal income equals total personal income divided by the resident population.

 In 2020, per capita personal income in San Juan County ($81,858) was well above both state ($67,126) and U.S. ($59,510) averages.
 It is worth noting that personal income includes all types of income, not limited to earned wages.
 This is particularly important to recognize in the case of San Juan County, as a large portion of the residents are retired and collect non-wage income.